CalvinHartwell/canonical-kubernetes-demos/cdk-minio/README.md

 Which should now resolve the pod creation for minio:

+## Deploying the Dedicated Workload
+## Writing to the Minio Storage
+## Reading from the Minio Storage

+## Troubleshooting & Errors

-If your PVC is too small,
+If your PV or PVC is too small, MInio will start correctly and it will throw the following error.
+I recommend you give Minio at least 1GB of storage space:

 ```
 Created minio configuration file successfully at /root/.minio